Impact of Covid-19

 Due to the pandemic and resulting measures implemented by the UK Government, the annual Safer Gosport Community Day did not take place on April 25th 2020.
 Many of the partner agencies that usually take part in the event continue to provide essential services to our communities and Chair of the Gosport Community Safety Partnership, Councillor John Beavis offers gratitude to those who are providing such frontline services:

 Usually at the Community Day, local residents are able to meet the organisations that help to keep them safe but due to the social distancing measures this will not be possible for the time being.
 The event also offers the opportunity for organisations to raise awareness about key issues relating to crime and anti-social behaviour, some of which have been identified by Hampshire’s Police & Crime Commissioner.
-You can find out about the work of some of these agencies below including any changes to current service provision where relevant.
+You can find out about the usual work of some of these agencies below but please visit their individual websites for the latest service provision during the changing Tier restrictions.
 Please note, this is not an extensive list of organisations relating to community safety, these are a representation of those who have participated in the event historically – please visit our Links page for a directory of services.

 South Central Ambulance Service has a station located within Gosport, which is one of 47 within the service area.
 They respond to emergency 999 calls, non-emergency calls, urgent care in partnership & range of other services including non-emergency patient transport.
-Their website hosts more detail about their services, a dedicated page for children with resources and how you can get involved in their ‘Your Health Matters’ talks:
+Their website hosts more detail about their services, a dedicated page for children with resources and previous ‘Your Health Matters’ talks:

 Officers are still responding to emergency and high-priority calls during the pandemic.
 They are encouraging members of the public to use their online services instead of calling for non-urgent situations.
 You can find advice and information about the coronavirus (Covid-19) and the measures Hampshire Constabulary are taking to keep the public safe on their website: